expressjs/.github/CONTRIBUTING.md

 If you post a question and do not outline the above items or make it easy for us to understand and reproduce your issue, it will be closed.

+If your question meets all of the above requirements but you do not believe it needs to be looked at by the maintainers
+(for example, if you are just looking for community input) please open it as a discussion topic instead of an issue.
+If you are unsure and open an issue, we may move it to discussions if we triage them and decide they do not need high visibility or maintainer input.